Wichita man who shot two teens sentenced to probation

 He was charged with two counts of aggravated battery.

-The shooting happened on the night of Friday, April 3, 2021, at the Treatco Plan property.
+The shooting happened on the night of Friday, April 3, 2021, at the Treatco Plant property.

 According to police, officers arrived and found a 19-year-old man who had been shot by pellets in the hand and stomach.
 A 17-year-old boy was also shot.
 They both were taken to the hospital for non-life-threatening injuries.